ouachouch/alx-system_engineering-devops/0x01-shell_permissions/README.md

 we again using chmod with +111 to add execute permession to file

-now we are using chmod 753 to set rwxr-x-wx
+now we are using chmod 753 to set rwxr-x-wx now we shold do chmod 664 the same in olleh to have rw-rw-r--